Skip to Content

 In October 2013, the Decision Analysis of Retrievable Inferior Vena Cava Filters in Patients without Pulmonary Embolism was published in the Journal of Vascular Surgery: Venous and Lymphatic Disorders.
 Among other information provided in the publication, it was found that if the patient’s transient risk for pulmonary embolism has passed, the risk/benefit profile begins to favor the removal of the IVC filter between 29 and 54 days after implantation.

-If you or a loved one have suffered from complications as a result of a poorly-managed inferior vena cava filter, contact Coxwell & Associates, PLLC at (601) 265-7766 for a free consultation.
+If you or a loved one have suffered from complications as a result of a poorly-managed inferior vena cava filter, contact Coxwell & Associates, PLLC at (601) 265-7766 for a consultation.

 Disclaimer: This blog is intended for general information purposes only, and is not a substitute for legal advice.
 Anyone with a legal problem should consult a lawyer immediately.